 Joseph Fleming was born on May 16, 1872 in Glasgow Scotland.
 At the age of 11, he was shipped to Canada, arriving in Halifax on 30 April 1883 on the SS Prussian.
 Around 1892 Joseph joined the Royal Canadian Regiment.
 In 1896 the Klondike Gold Rush began.
 The Canadian Government was determined that the lawlessness of the California Gold Rush of 1849 was not going to be repeated in Canada.
 The government was also concerned with American expansionism and control of the Yukon Territory.
 To combat these threats, the Government ordered the Royal Canadian Regiment to form a Yukon Field Force to travel immediately into the Yukon Gold Fields to assist the North West Mounted Police.
 200 men were chosen for this unit which headed to Northern British Columbia and then to Wrangell, Alaska, a notoriously rough town which would be the jumping off point as the force headed for the gold fields.

 David Aldus is the 3rd great grandson of Captain William Brown Bradley.
 William was a Captain in the 104th New Brunswick Regiment of Foot which was raised in 1803 as His Majesty’s New Brunswick Regiment of Fencible Infantry.
-As a fencible unit, the 104th was liable for service anywhere in British North America.
+The New Brunswick Fencible Regiment was liable for service in British North America, but when it was converted to a regular British Army unit in 1811, as the 104th Regiment, it was liable for unrestricted service, and was preparing to move to Europe when the War of 1812 occurred.

 Colonel George Thew Burke's Medal of Recognition for service in the War of 1812's Battle of Chateauguay is a treasure in the Goulbourn Museum's collection.